 - Session token

 Unique identifier issued by AM after successful authentication.
-For a Stateful session, the session token is used to track a principal's session.
+For a CTS-based sessions, the session token is used to track a principal's session.

 - Single log out (SLO)

 Capability allowing a principal to end a session once, thereby ending her session across multiple applications.

 Capability allowing a principal to authenticate once and gain access to multiple applications without authenticating again.

 Group of AM servers configured the same way, accessed through a load balancer layer.
 The load balancer handles failover to provide service-level availability.

 The load balancer can also be used to protect AM services.